 Make-ahead Christmas Recipes and Ideas

-Spending all day long in the kitchen is not our idea of a great Christmas Day, so we’ve put together a handy list of dishes that you can make in advance to help you get the most out of this festive season.
+Spending all day long in the kitchen is not our idea of a great Christmas Day, so we’ve put together a handy list of dishes that you can make in advance to help you get the most out of the holiday season.
+You can find plenty of slimming-friendly ideas for your festive feast here.

-Whether you want to start your prep a day, a week or even further in advance, we’ve got a wide range of recipes that can help you get ahead this Christmas.
+Whether you want to start your prep a day, a week or even further in advance, we’ve got a wide range of recipes that can help you get ahead this Christmas!
+Remember that a lot of these recipes can also be frozen up to a couple of months in advance, and we’re made sure to specify if this is the case.

 Prepare up to 3 months in advance